Table of Content

 Let’s explore 8 reasons why you (if you’re a girl) or a woman shouldn’t feel ashamed about their periods and what to do about it.

-Reasons to not feel ashamed for your periods
+Reasons to not feel ashamed of your periods

 1. Periods are natural, and you’re not weird to have them